profile curation and automated feeds by GRRL! updated: January 28, 2026

 MEGHAN RUTLEDGE: The Final Lap | World of X Games | Vicki Golden

-Elizabeth's full bio:
+Elizabeth's bio:

 Elizabeth Rutledge isn’t a racer—she’s the woman steering one of motorsports’ most powerful partnerships from the marketing driver’s seat, and she’s doing it with the kind of strategic precision that would make any F1 team principal jealous.